Field Fluctuations in a One-Dimensional Cavity with a Mobile Wall

-is the change to the energy density due to the position fluctuations of the mobile wall.
+is the change due to the motion of the wall, with respect to the fixed wall case.
+Even if a fixed wall is not realistic, the comparison can be meaningfully done with respect to a much more massive wall, by taking into account that our effect is proportional to $1/M$.

-Equation \eqref{eq:16} has un ultraviolet divergence in the sum over $j$, and we introduce an upper cut-off frequency $\wc$ to regularize the sum.
-Introduction of a cut-off is fully justified from a physical point of view because any real reflecting wall becomes transparent to frequencies higher than its plasma frequency.
-In fact, for modes with frequency $\omega > \wc$, the wall does not act as a reflecting boundary conditions, and consequently the contribution of these modes to the processes considered is strongly suppressed.
-We use a sharp cut-off, that is equivalent to set the number of field modes (in our 1D model all modes are equally spaced).
+For the same reasons discussed after Eq. \eqref{eq:11a}, we introduce an upper cutoff frequency $\wc$ to regularize the ultraviolet divergence in the sum over $j$ of Eq. \eqref{eq:16}.
+We use a sharp cutoff to simulate the effect of a real material, which is equivalent to setting the number of field modes (in our 1D model all modes are equally spaced).
 The quantity \eqref{eq:16} can be evaluated numerically.